-I won’t be wrong if I say that people entering their 40s often scoff at the idea of life insurance.
+I won’t be wrong if I say that people entering their 40s often scoff at life insurance.

-It might seem “unnecessary” in their eyes, however, that’s the wrong mindset to have.
-Life insurance remains an important investment for a number of reasons as this is a critical point in one’s life.
+It might seem “unnecessary” in their eyes; however, that’s the wrong mindset to have.
+Life insurance remains an important investment for several reasons, as this is a critical point in one’s life.

 Here’s more on why life insurance in your 40s is a good idea.